The City of Canning incorporates many resources, initiatives and workshops to support the community’s schools in becoming more sustainable.

 Little Green Steps Program

 The City has forged a partnership with Little Green Steps WA (LGSWA), a non-for-profit program that supports education for sustainability in the early years.
-LGSWA are working within the City of Canning’s community networks as both a sustainability resource and education provider to support childcare centres, preschools, playgroups, family day cares and after school early years educators to engage in education for sustainability in their local environments.
+LGSWA are working within the City of Canning’s community networks as a sustainability resource and education provider to support childcare centres, preschools, playgroups, family day cares and after school early years educators to engage in education for sustainability in their local environments.

 Cannington Early Learning Centre Feature